ShashiKiranMR/CS-7641-ML-Project/README.md

 or interest mismatch to reviewers or a target conference.
-We propose a machine learning project that enables authors to self-evaluate the quality of their papers in acceptance probability based on prior submissions and their reviews to some top-tier conferences.
+We propose a machine learning project that enables authors to self-evaluate the quality of their papers in acceptance probability based on prior submissions to some top-tier ML conferences and their corresponding reviews.

 Reviewers evaluate diverse aspects of a paper.
 Not to mention its novelty and writing quality, they also account for visual representations of the submitted paper.
 Besides, accepted papers usually reflect the contemporary research trend in the domain.
-Unlike prior works,
+Unlike similar works,
 we additionally reflect these features in our estimating model that gauges the acceptance possibility of the paper.